-The ex-Manchester City coach has kept his doors open regarding a return home, but lambasted the Citizens' decision to show him the door
+The ex-Manchester City coach has kept his doors open regarding a return home, and lambasted the Citizens' decision to show him the door.

-The 48-year-old has been out of job since being sacked by Manchester City in May, amidst failing to defend the club's Premier League crown and losing the FA Cup final 1-0 to Wigan.
+The 48-year-old has been out of job since being fired by Manchester City in May, amid failing to defend the club's Premier League crown and losing the FA Cup final 1-0 to Wigan.

 The Italian admitted he might be interested in making a return the country he made his name as a coach, at Lazio and Inter, though he reiterated he was in no rush to do so.

 "I have time to come back to Italy, as I am still young," Mancini told Sky Sports Italia.
 "Staying abroad, or being put in charge of a national team, could also be a good experience.

 "However, I'm happy with this time off.
 I've done this work for many years, and there is always so much pressure.
 Going forward relentlessly is not easy."

 However, Mancini expressed his bitterness at being shown the door at the Etihad again, claiming the Premier League runner-up comprehensively failed to grasp the feats he achieved during his four-year tenure.